-The NIH requires that all MARC students take a course in Responsible Conduct of Research during your junior year.
+The NIH requires that all MARC students take the Responsible Conduct of Research course during their junior year.
 The MARC program also requires attendance at MARC program meetings, research meetings, special events on science in the New York area, etc.

-The program also requires that students participate in at least one research externship, normally for the summer after the student's junior year.
-There are many summer programs open to our MARC students, at some of the best research universities, in private industry, and at government laboratories.
+The program requires that students participate in at least one research externship, normally for the summer after their junior year.
+There are many summer programs open to our MARC students, at some of the best research universities, in private industry and at government laboratories.
 The program staff works with the student and the mentor individually to find appropriate summer placements for the student's research interests and direction.

 Can I get more information about participating in research?

-In selecting an appropriate mentor we look at individual student interests, the faculty member's research activities, and at individual characteristics of student and mentor.
-Students are expected to work a significant portion of hours in the mentor's laboratory during the academic year, and full-time in the summer, unless the students participate in an off-campus research externship.
+In selecting an appropriate mentor, we look at individual student interests, the faculty member's research activities, and individual characteristics of student and mentor.
+Students are expected to work a significant portion of hours in the mentor's laboratory during the academic year, and full time in the summer, unless the students participate in an off-campus research externship.

 The MARC program is designed to fill two full years.
 Ideally, students are admitted as MARC students at the end of the sophomore year, so that they have two summers and two academic years for program activities before they graduate.
-If there is space, the MARC program can sometimes admit students in the first semester of their junior year, for example, if the student is a transfer student.
+If there is space, the MARC program can sometimes admit students in the first semester of their junior year (e.g., if the student is a transfer student).